thedaviddias/bfdes.in/posts/property-based-testing.md

 ## Mergesort

-This implementation of mergesort is transcribed to Scala from [Algorithms](https://algs4.cs.princeton.edu/home) by Sedgewick and Wayne.
+This implementation of mergesort is transcribed to Scala from Algorithms I by Sedgewick and Wayne.

 It consists of two subroutines: